-The nurse sometimes leaves the Centre to make house calls or deliveries therefore it is recommended that you call ahead from BMSC before going to the Health Centre.
+The nurse sometimes leaves the Centre to make house calls or deliveries, therefore it is recommended that you call ahead from BMSC before going to the Health Centre, even during Business Hours.
 Also, note that there is no cell phone service directly outside of the Health Clinic.
 The closest cell phone service spot is just South of the Centre at the top of the hill on Bamfield Rd (above the hotel/pub).

 There are two grocery stores: The Market (east Bamfield) and the Bamfield Mercantile and Marine, (west Bamfield) – both stores sell liquor.
-There is a café, a pub and hotel, a building supply and home hardware store (some rain gear), a marine supply store (some rain/camping gear), 1 automobile gas station (Anacla), 2 marine gas stations, 2 campgrounds, 2 community parks, and several B&B’s.
+There is a café, a restaurant, a pub and hotel, a building supply and home hardware store (some rain gear), a marine supply store (some rain/camping gear – they also patch flat tires!), 1 automobile gas bar, 2 marine gas stations, 2 campgrounds, 2 community parks, and several B&B’s.

 There are no banks in Bamfield.
-There is an ATM at The Market and both grocery stores offer cash back.
+There is an ATM at The Market and some businesses offer cash back.

 At the Instructor/TA meeting at the course start, sign a Declaration Form and hand to University Programs Coordinator to show your intent on making a travel claim.
 Submit all inbound receipts to the UPC.
 All car rentals, ferry reservations, airplane and bus tickets must be in your name.
 Keep all Boarding Passes!

-Instructors and TAs are responsible for their own meals.
 Kitchens in cabins and Seaside dorms are fully equipped, with fridge, stove, microwave, and coffee makers.
-You may choose to eat in the cafeteria at staff rates.
+Additionally, utensils, pots, pans, glassware etc are all provided.
+You may also choose to eat in the cafeteriaat staff rates.

 Instructors, TA’s, and the University Programs Coordinator are responsible for student safety.
 A First Aid certificate (any 16 hour, Standard first aid with CPR-C) is recommended for course Instructors and is required by all TA’s.
 The course instructor must have First Aid if there is no TA for the course.
 Please provide the UPC a copy of your First Aid certificate for your personnel file.